gauravdhyani/CD-NIDS-Two-Stage-Cross-Dataset-Network-Intrusion-Detection-System/README.md

 Ranking feature variance after standardization is not strongly informative because standardized nonconstant features have approximately unit variance.

+## 11. Suspicious Perfect Correlations

+Reported correlations of 1.00 between semantically different flow-count and byte features should be checked for duplicated columns, schema-renaming collisions, or analysis errors.

 ---

 ## Recommended Improvements